 Using headings properly can help in creating a semantic, organized structure to your content, and in allowing site visitors to more easily navigate and read through your website content.
 If your page content has a lot of sections, each with its own subtitle, you should consider using headings instead of simply applying bold or using CAPITAL LETTERS for your section titles.

 There are several optional HTML "classes" available that will change some of the default heading, paragraph, table, and list styling in Open Berkeley.
-To use these styles, you will need to make edits directly in the HTML source.
-See Edit the HTML of a page for more information about editing in the HTML source.
+You will need to make edits directly in the HTML source to use these classes.

 Site builders who are comfortable editing HTML directly can add expanding/collapsing (accordion) content sections (the expand/collapse functionality is used on this very page!) to any content page or text widget.

 We now have a systemwide contract with Siteimprove, an automated tool for website accessibility, quality assurance, and search engine optimization (SEO).
 Any site owner can sign up for Siteimprove and begin accessing detailed reports that can help improve all these aspects of their site.
 Visit the IT Service Catalog for information about enrollment and training.